 Meet with a lactation specialist BEFORE your baby arrives. :: Have your doctor order you a breast pump- electronic double :: If possible, breastfeed within an hour after your baby’s birth. :: To be the most comfortable, put your nipple as far back in your baby’s mouth as possible. :: Breastfeed your baby regularly and frequently, as often as every two hours and at least eight times in a 24-hour period. :: Unless advised by your physician, do not give your baby sugar water or formula :: Air dry your nipples to prevent cracking and soreness. :: Try to stay as healthy as possible by eating a balanced diet, resting as often as possible and drinking plenty of fluids, mostly water. :: Be patient.
 It will take time for you and your baby to learn how to breastfeed.

 Dr. Drai is one of the nation’s top board-certified OBGYNs and President of the National Osteopathic Medical Association.
 He is a practicing physician and teaching faculty member at Magee-Womens Hospital of The University of Pittsburgh Medical Center, one of the nation’s top five hospitals specializing in obstetrical and gynecological care.

-I would love to hear/talk about your experience, share in the conversation in the comments below or on FB.
 This blog post is intended to encourage and share my personal experience.
 Breastfeeding tips were provided by Dr.Drai while he is a license medial professional this information was provided for educational purposes only and should not be misconstrued as official medical advice.
 Please consult your doctor or lactation specialist.